BebeSparkelSparkel/hra/README.md

 Encoded data in the HRA format represents how the content is stored within the archive itself, not the original file's encoding.
 When data is extracted from the archive, the implementation decodes it back to its original form.
 This is similar to how base64 is used in email attachments - the actual file isn't base64 encoded, but its storage/transmission format is.

-An encoding is specified with the `encoding` prefix.
+An encoding is specified with the `encoding` operator.

 Do not confuse a file that actually contains encoded data with the archived encoded data.
 If the file contains encoded data, for example base64, then an encoding should not be specified.

+Encoding inheritance follows the same logic as the [Attribute Inheritance Chain](#attribute-inheritance-chain).

 Common encodings:
 - `base64` - Common binary encoding.